- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 That’s not all this service has to offer; there’s also an automatic ad-blocker, malware scanner, and the ability to connect via a random port.
 The latter feature allows you to use HTTPS even on networks that usually block this traffic.
 Each one of CyberGhost’s security features comes pre-configured and enabled by default.

-CyberGhost apps are available for Windows, iOS, MacOS, Linux and Android.
+CyberGhost apps are available for Windows, iOS, macOS, Linux, and Android.
 The VPN can be manually configured to work with select internet routers.

 GOOD CHOICE FOR NOVICES:CyberGhost is an inexpensive yet powerful VPN that provides strong security and privacy protections, and very high speeds.
-It even comes with a 45-day money-back guarantee.
+It even comes with a generous 45-day money-back guarantee.

 Read our full review of CyberGhost

-6. StrongVPN
+6. PureVPN

 Apps Available: